 This service or treatment is generally covered by most health insurance policies.
 You are responsible for checking your insurance policy cover, and you may need a referral letter.
 Check which insurance companies are covered.

-A punch biopsy involves a circular cut of skin in order to send as a sample for analysis under a microscope and to help diagnose certain conditions.
+A punch biopsy involves cutting out a circular sample of skin to be tested and assessed in a lab to check for and diagnose certain skin conditions.

 Treatment Programme